Graduate Application Information

 - Recommendation letters; We require three professionals with knowledge about your academic performance to write letters that evaluate your research potential and your teaching experience.
 Your application cannot be processed before we have received these letters.

-Note: GRE test results taken on or before January 14 can still be considered.
-TOEFL scores are required.
+Note: TOEFL scores are required for international students.
 The expected score total should be 90 or above.

 Please contact the Director of Graduate Studies or the Graduate Program Coordinator at CS-DGS@listserv.cc.emory.edu with questions about the application process.